leahmfulmer/launch-school/py110/lesson_1/pedac_most_adjacent_consonants.md

 3. Return the sorted list.

 *Notice:* This version does not contain any variable names.
 This does not even remotely describe code with precision.
-This is what they mean by *high-level*.
-What are the very basic steps of what this algorithm has to *do*?
+This is what they mean by **high-level**.
+What are the very basic steps of what this algorithm is supposed to **do**?
+Let's try it again...

+1. Iterate over a given list of strings, determining how many adjacent consonants exist in each string.

+2. Sort the strings from highest number of adjacent consonants to lowest, maintaining the order of words with the same number of adjacent consonants.

+3. Return the sorted list to the outer scope.

+The first step here is

 ## Implement a Solution in <span style="color:yellow">C</span>ode